righ/d2a/README.rst

     # This variable can be omitted.
     D2A_CONFIG = {
         'AUTOLOAD': { # optional
-            # module name: It can be used different module name from `modelsa`.
+            # module name: It can be used different module name from `models_sqla`.
             'module': 'modelsa',  # optional, default: 'models_sqla'
             # transfer function's args after 'exports' arg.
             'option': {  # optional